elsehow/signal-identity-tools/README.md

 #### ks.uploadUnsignedPreKeys(name, unisgnedPreKeys, cb)

-In the signal protocol, [users must upload unsigned PreKeys regularly](https://whispersystems.org/docs/specifications/x3dh/).
+In the Signal protocol, [users must upload unsigned PreKeys regularly](https://whispersystems.org/docs/specifications/x3dh/).

 This uploads new, unsigned (one-time) PreKeys for name `name`, where `unsignedPreKeys` come from the callback value of `idtools.newUnsignedPreKeys`'s `.sanitized`.